marobi/Pico_6502_v4_ehbasic/README.md

 # Pico_6502_v4_ehbasic

 this version is of the NEO6502 memulator supporting a 320x240 256 color display, dual buffered.
-It will boot into Ehanced basic.
+It will boot into Enhanced basic.
 You do not need to answer the Memory size question

 In order to have the board work correctly, connect UEXT.3 to 6502BUS.40